emadb/reactjs-sample/README.md

 ### Agenda
 1) **Intro**
   - I'm not an expert.
 If you need an expert contact @michelebertoli
-  - I don't know the internals
+  - I don't know the internals details
   - I'm not on the edge with tooling
   - I'm a `no-framework` sustainer
   - Principles!